deep-regression/deep-regression.github.io/_projects/(3) MotionMap.md

 Before diving deeper into our methodology, let's first clarify what we mean by "multimodality" in human pose forecasting.
 In simple terms, multimodality refers to the presence of multiple distinct yet plausible future motions from a single observed sequence.
 Imagine seeing a person standing still—this single pose could naturally lead to multiple realistic futures, such as walking forward, turning around, or even sitting down.
 Each of these actions represents a different "mode."
 Importantly, each mode comprises a set of likely and coherent motions logically connected to the observed pose.
 By recognizing these diverse yet realistic futures, multimodal forecasting models can offer richer and more informative predictions.
 Formally, we define multimodality as <br>

-{% include elements/highlight.html text="Multimodality in human pose forecasting refers to a diverse yet realistic set of future actions with a logical transition from an observed pose sequence." %} <br>
+{% include elements/highlight.html text="<em>Multimodality in human pose forecasting refers to a diverse yet realistic set of future actions with a logical transition from an observed pose sequence.</em>" %} <br>

 But how exactly can we efficiently encode multimodality?
 And how do we effectively distinguish between likely and unlikely future motions?
 Answering these questions could lead to more robust, realistic, and practical pose forecasting solutions.